Iran University of Medical Sciences • Journals

 IUMS journals generally allow submission of work that has been posted as a preprint on a recognised, non-commercial server, provided that:

-• the preprint is clearly disclosed in the cover letter and manuscript (with its DOI or identifier);
+- the preprint is clearly disclosed in the cover letter and manuscript, with DOI or identifier;

-• once the article is accepted, the preprint record is updated to include a link to the Version of Record and its DOI.
+- once accepted, the preprint record is updated to include a link to the Version of Record and its DOI.

-Conference abstracts, posters and oral presentations are usually not considered prior publication, but substantial overlap with other published or submitted work must always be declared.
+Conference abstracts, posters and oral presentations are usually not considered prior publication, but substantial overlap must always be declared.

 Basic formatting and structure requirements.